pelayoarbues/quartz/content/notes/Training a LoRa of your face with Stable Diffusion 1.5.md

 Now run it!
 It may take a while, but you can grab a coffee and relax in the Infinite Image Browsing tab while your machine does the heavy lifting.

-> Main Takeaways:
+> [!hint] Hints
 >  -  Experiment to find your preferred checkpoint and samplers
-	 - Avoid using face restoration initially
+>  - Avoid using face restoration initially
-	 - Fine-tune the prompt using other LoRas.
+>  - Fine-tune the prompt using other LoRas.
-	 - Upscale using Adetailer + Controlnet
+>  - Upscale using Adetailer + Controlnet

 After analyzing the generated images, we can see some issues such as people appearing in the images who shouldn't be there.
 We can control this by tweaking the prompt, but for now we can move on.